nitin42/redocx/docs/api.md

   </Document>
 ```

-Data you can pass into `info` prop -
+Data that you can pass into `info` prop -

 ```
 {